eeyoredave/EQHG1/README.md

 <p>More testing is required.
 In more conditions under different loads, tracking times, etc. I will for sure try it with my Takahashi FC-100DC, though its fairly light, is quite a long load which might start to test its true performance.</p>
 <p>Moving forward, I would like to consider if using a 27:1 PG gear as a more appropriate first stage, as that would still give a similar steps per degree, 48,000 using 32 microsteps and also an option for lower steps at 24,000 steps using 16 microsteps.
 Or even using a 50:1 harmonic gear.</p>

 <p>As the next 'evolution' of the project, I would like to consider having a 'single body' mount, where both the DEC and RA are on one body with the electroncis.
-In this arrange, I would try to reduce the weight and bulk and make it a very portable travel GoTo EQ mount.</p>
+In this arrange, I would try to reduce the weight and bulk and make it a very portable travel GoTo EQ mount.
+Making it smaller, easier to package and most importantly, lighter.</p>